vigetlabs/microcosm/docs/api/connect.md

 var RepoToJSON = connection(React.createClass({
   render() {
-    // this component will have access to the application
+    // this component will have access to the repo
     // via this.props.repo
     return { JSON.stringify(this.props.repo) }
   }